Hekstra-Lab/napari-labeller/README.md

 - Clone this git repo to your local machine
 - Create a fresh conda environment with `python=3.9` and activate it
+- Install `napari` (the base image viewer) by running `pip install napari[all]`

-- Navigate to this directory and install with pip by running
+- Navigate to the directory where you cloned this repo and install the plugin with pip by running

 `pip install -e .`